Competitive Payment Comparison: Paywavez vs Square, Toast & Strip

 PayWavez

-As a newer entrant (or alternative) in payment processing and POS/commerce solutions, PayWavez aims to offer flexibility, possibly localized support, and competitive pricing — particularly in markets underserved by legacy players.
+As a newer entrant (or specialized partner) in payment processing and POS/commerce solutions, PayWavez aims to offer flexibility, possibly localized support, and competitive pricing — particularly in markets underserved by legacy players.

 Because its model can be tailored for local markets, PayWavez gives merchants the chance to adopt modern payment infrastructure without the heavy cost burden often associated with international providers.